minhmc2007/Make-you-own-super-wallpaper/README.md

 java -jar signapk.jar certificate.pem key.pk8 modified.apk signed.apk
 ```
 6. Install and apply the modified wallpaper
+7. The fist frame in your video will be your lockscreen and the rest of video will be home screen.

 ### Option 2: Advanced Method